Burn Cycle: Reception

 The CD-i version of Burn Cycle has been viewed as one of the most prominent titles on its system, with Electronic Gaming Monthly awarding it "Best CD-i Game of 1994" in their Buyer's Guide, and GamePro calling it "just what the CD-i needed".
 The magazines lauded the game's audio and cinematics.
 GamePro gave it a 5/5 score for three categories (graphics, sound, and fun factor), rating control at 4.5.
 1UP.com, impressed by its futuristic setting and storyline, referred to Burn Cycle as "one of the best showcases of the console's strengths."

 The PC release received a mixed response from critics.
 Allgame praised the variety of characters and locations, but stated that the game's graphics were "extremely crude looking and hurtful to the eyes".
 PC Gamer commented that "the blend of puzzles, arcade action, mysteries and cyberspace won't be too interesting"; the game's cyberpunk atmosphere and music were listed as positive aspects.
 In contrast, Game Revolution criticized the soundtrack for being "just bad industrial".
 The website nonetheless considered Burn Cycle "well-balanced" and its environments "carefully planned", giving the game an A− along with Entertainment Weekly.Next Generation reviewed the CD-i version of the game, rating it three stars out of five, and stated that "Newcomers to gaming will be amazed at Burn:Cycles beauty.
 Experienced arcade thrashers will wonder what the fuss is about."
+Power Unlimited gave the CD-i version a score of 94% writing: "Burn:Cycle is, according to some, the next level in gaming.
+A game with the quality, atmosphere and music of a real feature film, while the gameplay is also impressive.
+Due to the good dose of excitement and variety, it is highly recommended."